Why Do I Have to Sign Paperwork Just to See a House?

-When you request to view a home, the agent may request a Buyer’s Rep Agreement before showing you the house.
+When you request to view a home, the agent may WILL require a Buyer’s Rep Agreement before showing you the house.
 You’d probably like to know why!
 The good news is, it’s for everyone’s benefit.
 The form is the Residential Buyer/Tenant Representation Agreement.
 It is a contract between you (the client) and the REALTOR / Broker that is showing you the property.
 The agreement spells out how she will work for YOU and represent YOUR best interests in the transaction and also spells out how the broker is paid.
+Update: As of August 17,2024, Realtor® members are required to have a signed Buyer Representation Agreement before showing any homes.

 Why is a Buyer’s Rep Agreement good for you?

-- Your Agent represents YOU and is your advocate during the transaction
+- Your Agent represents YOU and is your advocate during the transaction.
+You have a dedicated agent that is your go-to resource for showings, questions, offers and everything related to your transaction.

 - Is your contact throughout the entire buying process–will hold you hand and make sure everything is completed on time and the way you want it.